 Terraria keeps crashing on startup, or it constantly closes to the desktop in the middle of the game?
-This is extremely frustrating and you’re not alone.
-Many players are reporting it, but the good news is that you can fix it.
-Here are 7 solutions to try.
+You’re not alone.
+Many players are reporting it.

 - Restart your computer

 - Verify the integrity of your game files